Arushichaudhry24/Computer-Architecture-Project/README.md

 * Prevents cache pollution by isolating one-time-use blocks
 * Lightweight and adaptable, offering improved performance in workloads with dynamic access patterns

+## Modified Files and Run Instructions

+### Files Modified for Cache Replacement Policies

+The following files in the ZSim repository were modified to implement and support the **DRRIPW8** and **SLRU** cache replacement policies:

+1. **`init.cpp`**

+   * Updated to register new cache replacement policies (`drripw8` and `slru`) so they can be selected via configuration files.

+2. **`rrip_repl.h`**

+   * Modified to include logic for **DRRIPW8**, including 8-bit saturating counters, set-dueling mechanism, and differentiated promotion for clean and dirty blocks.
+   * Also includes SLRU implementation: two-segment structure with promotion, demotion, and LRU management within each segment.

+3. **`hw4runscript`**

+   * Edited to automate the execution of all benchmarks with the newly implemented replacement policies using their respective configuration files.

+4. **Benchmark Configuration Files (in `/configs/`)**

+### Run Instructions

+Each benchmark can be run directly using its corresponding configuration file without requiring any further changes to the script or setup.
+The simulator reads the `"replPolicy"` field from the config file to initialize the appropriate cache replacement logic.

 ## Simulation & Metrics

 Each SPEC benchmark was run for **100 million instructions** using representative simpoints.
 For DRRIPW8 and SLRU, simulations were integrated into ZSim’s cache replacement module.
 Key performance metrics extracted include: